alfiemitchell123/Advice-Generator/README.md

 ### What I learned

 I learned about using third-party APIs within JavaScript.
-I had recently used asyncronous functions and the fetch API in another challenge, and so I used my knowledge from that to incorporate it into this project.
+I had recently used asynchronous functions and the fetch API in another challenge, and so I used my knowledge from that to incorporate it into this project.

 ```js
 async function fetchData() {